austinmcconnell/jupyter-notebook/README.md

 # Jupyter Notebooks

-This repo contains all needed to get jupyter lab running locally with some common data science and plotting packages pre-installed.
+This repo contains all needed to get jupyter lab running locally with some common common data science and plotting packages pre-installed.

 ## Development Setup